sigcomp/sigcomp.github.io/about.md

 Mission Statement
 ---------------------------------

->SIG-Comp places students in a competitive environment to encourage self-improvement and provide a benchmark by which they can measure their growth.
+>ACM Comp places students in a competitive environment to encourage self-improvement and provide a benchmark by which they can measure their growth.
 Members will build up algorithmic problem-solving skills and learn to communicate their solutions in a supportive environment.